maerzbow/markdown_test/README.md

 ### Text formatting toolbar
 Every comment field on {{ site.data.variables.product.product_name }} contains a text formatting toolbar, allowing you to format your text without learning Markdown syntax.
 In addition to Markdown formatting like bold and italic styles and creating headers, links, and lists, the toolbar includes {{ site.data.variables.product.product_name }}-specific features such as @mentions, task lists, and links to issues and pull requests.

+We will add a new block and will see how this affects the order of the segments.

 ![Markdown toolbar](/assets/images/help/writing/markdown-toolbar.gif)

 {% endif %}